 The Helen Creighton Folklore Festival Society of Dartmouth changed its name in 1997, and was registered as The Helen Creighton Folklore Society.
 Also in 1997, The Helen Creighton Folklore Society merged with The Dr. Helen Creighton Memorial Foundation.
 The Foundation had been established by the Province of Nova Scotia in 1990 at the University of King’s College.

 In 1999, The Fred Redden Society for Traditional Music was also incorporated into The Helen Creighton Folklore Society.

 In 2013, the Nova Scotia Community Foundation created the Helen Creighton Folklore Society Fund.

-It is the annual endowment from this fund that allows The Helen Creighton Folklore Society to provide annual grants to folklore researchers and awards to Provincial Music Festivals.
+It is the annual endowment from this fund along with donations that allows The Helen Creighton Folklore Society to provide annual grants to folklore researchers and awards to Provincial Music Festivals.
 Other activities depend upon donations and volunteer support.

 The HCFS has an active Board and volunteers.
-The Board meets on a regular basis and has various committees.
+The Board meets on a regular basis and has various focus’s areas.
 A few of our latest projects in development are…